DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following: Introduction

 \section{Introduction}

-Robot assistants need to understand natural language and interact with the environment.
-To help build language-driven embodied agents, various tasks and benchmarks have been proposed \cite{anderson2018vision, shridhar2020alfred}, where the agent is given an instruction, following which it is supposed to execute the appropriate corresponding sequence of actions including navigation and object manipulation.
-Even with natural language instructions, such tasks are often overwhelming for the agent \textit{on its own} due to two major challenges: 1) resolving ambiguities in natural language and grounding instructions to actions in a rich environment, and 2) planning for long-horizon action sequences and recovering from possible failures.
+\IEEEPARstart{R}{obot} assistants need to understand natural language and interact with the environment. {To help build language-driven embodied agents, various benchmarks based on predefined tasks, datasets and evaluation metrics have been proposed \cite{anderson2018vision, shridhar2020alfred}{, allowing fair comparisons between different approaches}.
+In these benchmarks, the agent is often given an instruction, following which it is supposed to execute the corresponding sequence of actions.} Even with natural language instructions, such tasks are often overwhelming for the agent \textit{on its own} due to two major challenges: 1) resolving ambiguities in natural language and grounding instructions to actions in a rich environment, and 2) planning for long-horizon action sequences and recovering from possible failures.

 Humans, faced with inadequate information for a task, seek assistance from others.
 Similarly, embodied agents should be able to actively ask questions to humans, and utilize the verbal response to overcome challenges in understanding intent and task execution.
 For example, to deal with ambiguity in human instruction, clarifications are often necessary.
 As shown in \Cref{fig:figure_1}, the instruction "pick up the knife," is ambiguous when there are two knives in front of the robot -- knowing the color of the intended knife helps the agent ground the instruction to its environment.